 Grace began in 1939.
 It was founded as Milwaukee Bible Institute, a training center for laymen and Sunday school teachers of Milwaukee.
 The Institute was organized by Reverend Charles F. Baker, then pastor of Fundamental Bible Church.
 The regular day school program began in 1945.
 This move was stimulated by a group of evangelical pastors especially concerned about advancing a dispensational theology approach to the Bible, the distinctive character of the revelation given to the apostle Paul, and the preparation of full-time Christian workers to fulfill this goal.
 In 1953, the curriculum was broadened and Milwaukee Bible Institute became Milwaukee Bible College.

 Over the years, Grace has formed consortiums with two local colleges: Davenport and Cornerstone Universities, which allow students to graduate with dual degrees in Business and Education, as well as a few other degrees offered by Cornerstone.
 Dr. Samuel R. Vinton was Grace’s third President from 1985-1989.
-Under President Vinton initial regional accreditation was granted to the University by the North Central Association (now the Higher Learning Commission) with the hard work of Dr. Marlin Olson and others.
+Under President Vinton initial regional accreditation was granted to the University by the North Central Association (now the Higher Learning Commission) with the hard work of Dr. Marlin Olsen and others.

 Along with academic expansion, the University has been blessed with numerous progressive steps in student development.
 Bruce Kemper came to Grace in 1990 from pastoral ministry and brought a strong ministry emphasis.
-Throughout the years, Grace has continued to emphasize ministry off-campus, in the neighborhood, around the country and with cross-cultural ministry teams locally and overseas.
+Throughout the years, Grace has continued to emphasize ministry off-campus, in the neighborhood, around the country, and with cross-cultural ministry teams locally and overseas.
 This ministry is often with faculty and staff or student leadership.

-Gospel teams which minister to students in churches along with evangelism and preaching teams have been a constant part of Grace’s commitment to ministry for every student as a normal way of life.
+Gospel teams which minister to students in churches, along with evangelism and preaching teams have been a constant part of Grace’s commitment to ministry for every student as a normal way of life.

 Grace has a proud history of inter-collegiate athletics (soccer, volleyball, basketball, and cross-country).
 Since moving to the Grand Rapids campus, the teams have earned many regional and national championship titles against much larger opponents.

 In 2017, the Board of Directors of the College unanimously voted to change the name of the College to Grace Christian University.
 This change officially took place on July 1, 2018.
 Grace Christian University reflects the expansion and excellence of the institution’s programs of study while also showing the commitment to our valuable past.
-Bible remains a core value, and a significant portion of all degree programs.
+The study of the Bible remains a core value, and a significant portion of all degree programs.
 Vocational ministry also continues to be an institutional priority as well.

-Praise God there are hundreds/thousands of Grace alumni serving the Lord with great impact in various vocational settings around the world today!
+Praise God there are hundreds/thousands of Grace Alumni serving the Lord with great impact in various vocational settings around the world today!